mdjellison/Dots-and-Boxes/README.md

 # Dots-and-Boxes
-Dots and Boxes console game!
-This may be updated at a later point.
+Dots and Boxes game!
+This is played through cmd.